top of page

 Research areas: Sculpture, European art history (17th-19th centuries), transnational exchange of art, art-historiography, digital art history

-PD Dr. Joris van Gastel (ES)
+PD Dr. Joris van Gastel (D)

 Research areas: Early modern art in Italy, the Netherlands, Spain and Latin America, reception aesthetics, history of art history, materials and materiality, sculpture